larssorenson/Matrix/README.md

 	and in whatever compilation, just include libmatrix.a as an object file.

+	Note: Behaviour is undefined for irregularly sized matrices.
+Meaning, if you declare 3 columns and 4 rows, you must supply 12 elements or the matrix may be malformed.

 	Int Matrix Functions:
 		- initIntMatrix(int rows, int columns, int** elements)
 		- printIntMatrix(Matrix*)